 - Ankle sprains

 How does Super Pulsed Cold Laser Therapy work?

-Simply put, Low Level Laser Therapy (LLLT) causes tissues to heal faster.
+Simply put, Low-Level Laser Therapy (LLLT) causes tissues to heal faster.

 Specifically, LLLT works at the cellular level.
-Human use a natural chemical known as ATP (adenosine triphosphate), to run the body and heal tissue.
+Humans use a natural chemical known as ATP (adenosine triphosphate), to run the body and heal tissue.
 All of our body’s activities result from the use of ATP, it’s like fuel to a car.

-LLLT stimulates a micro-structure within the cells called the mitochondria to produce slightly higher amounts of ATP (fuel for our cells).
+LLLT stimulates a microstructure within the cells called the mitochondria to produce slightly higher amounts of ATP (fuel for our cells).
 Thus, with more ATP at the cellular level, tissues heal faster, and therefore relief comes quicker.

 Safety of Super Pulsed Cold Laser Therapy

 LLLT therapy is not harmful.
-Low level lasers operate at very low levels of power and unlike high-power lasers have insufficient strength to heat or damage human tissue.
+Low-level lasers operate at very low levels of power and unlike high-power lasers have insufficient strength to heat or damage human tissue.
 It is also completely safe for people of all ages.